About

 Resume

-The Ray Lab, Texas Tech University, Lubbock, USA.
+The Ray Lab, Texas Tech University, USA.

 Bachelor of Sciences in Genetics

-Universidad Nacional de Misiones, Posadas, Argentina.
+Universidad Nacional de Misiones, Argentina.

 Cytogenetic and molecular studies in species of the Genus Myotis in Northern Argentina.